AdaCore/gnatstudio/docs/users_guide/extending.rst

   provided for this at the moment.

-* The second group of buttons lets you edit the shortcut for the currently selected action either by removing the shortcut, or by overriding the ones that is currently set.
+* The second group of buttons lets you edit the shortcut for the currently selected action either by removing a shortcut, or by overriding the ones that are currently set.

-  When you click on the :guilabel:`Modify` button, GPS waits for you to press any keyboard shortcut you wish to associate with the action.
+  When you click on the :guilabel:`Add` button, GPS waits for you to press any keyboard shortcut you wish to associate with the action.
 This shortcut can include multiple keys, so for instance to get an Emacs-like binding you could for instance press :kbd:`Ctrl-x` and then press